alanfranz/canvas-submission-uploader/README.md

 ## Disclaimer

 While I put a bit of effort into this, and I use it myself, bugs can happen.
 APIs can change.
-I'm not responsibile if your assignment doesn't get submitted and you get a bad grade.
+I'm not responsible if your assignment doesn't get submitted and you get a bad grade.